 Supporting conversion actions should not be given the same visual emphasis as the primary CTA – consider demoting them to text links.

 If an element does not directly support your conversion goal, eliminate it.

 On the other hand, we’ve seen pages overdo the decluttering bit and end up removing primary navigation elements.

 Don’t sacrifice navigation for the sake of looking edgy.
 Remember that your page exists primarily to help users find what they need.

-If people are to convert, your page has to convince visitors right away that it matches their intent, it’s a legitimate site, and that it’s easy to find what they need here.
+If people are to convert, your page has to convince visitors right away that it matches their intent, it’s a legitimate site, and that it’s easy to find what they need.

-Make sure that you bring people to the page relevant to the message upstream, the page looks professional, the trust signs pop out, and the main CTA and navigation elements are obvious.
+Make sure you bring people to the correct page that matches the upstream message, the page looks professional, the trust signs pop out, and the main CTA and navigation elements are obvious.